fritzsedlazeck/teaching_material/Krumlov_teaching_SV.md

 ls illumina.vcf >> vcf_files
 ```

-Next we can initiate the compare:
+Next we can initiate the compare with 100bp wobble and requiring that we are only merging with SV type agreement.
+Furthermore, we will only take variants into account with 50bp+.
 ```
-SURVIVOR merge vcf_files 1000 1 1 0 0 50 sample_merged.vcf
+SURVIVOR merge vcf_files 100 1 1 0 0 50 sample_merged.vcf
 ```
 Lets check how good/bad the overlap is:
 ```